 It is very well known that outsourcing software development is becoming a bigger and stronger alternative each day that goes by and that there are many benefits that come with it as well.
 However, there are some things that we should do and some others that we should avoid so that we can make the most out of it.

-For that matter, we have compiled a list of Do’s and Don’ts that will help you and your business to get the best of outsourcing.
+For that matter, we have compiled a list of Do’s and Don’ts in outsourcing development of software that will help you and your business.
 Take note of the following, and do not miss anything!

 What to DO